Etex99/minecraft-datapacks/index.md

 >This datapack was created in collaboration with Plagiatus!
 >You should check out his work at his [website!](https://plagiatus.net/){:target="_blank"}

 The renewables datapack is perfect for every hardcore minecraft environmentalist.
 Do you ever feel like you don't own enough course sand which gets everywhere?
 I mean...
-Do you ever feel like destroying prescious landscapes for your selfish construction projects is unacceptable but unavoidable?
+Do you ever feel like destroying precious landscapes for your selfish construction projects is unacceptable but unavoidable?
 With the renewables datapack we have created renewable ways to obtain everything in vanilla survival minecraft so that you may divert your exploitation of the natural resources into more handsome operations.
 We have carefully determined blocks and items in the game which are finite and constructed believable ways of obtaining them with our combined massive intellect.

 ### List of Features